npfernandes/ensemblify/README.md

     unzip Pepsi-SAXS-Linux.zip
     ```

-3. If you are using a bash shell, you can register `pepsisaxs` as an alias for your Pepsi-SAXS executable by running:
+3. Add an environment variable with the path to your Pepsi-SAXS executable to your shell configuration file by running:

     ```bash
-    echo "alias pepsisaxs='$(realpath Pepsi-SAXS)'" >> ~/.bashrc
-    source ~/.bashrc
+    echo "export PEPSI_SAXS_PATH='$(realpath Pepsi-SAXS)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell source ~/.bashrc # Or ~/.zshrc, depending on the shell echo $PEPSI_SAXS_PATH # to check if the variable has been set correctly
     ```

+    this will allow Ensemblify to know where your Pepsi-SAXS executable is located.

 For MacOS users: